SferaDev/PROP/README.md

 **out/:** Contains the binary code of the build.

+**test/:** Contains some execution test entries for basic functionality.

 ## How to run and compile Mastermind

 Execute 'make' to compile the distributed code.